ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 Clarity uses a set of sentence patterns or templates to help it resolve measurements and their subjects.
-These templates were determined by examining a large number of electronic health records and noting common forms of expression for reporting size measurements.
+These templates were determined by examining a large number of electronic health records and noting common forms of expression.
 A set of regular expressions was developed for classifying sentences into the various patterns.
-This set of regexes and sentence patterns will likely expand as development of Clarity continues.
+This set of regexes and sentence patterns will likely expand as Clarity evolves.

 For the discussion below, it is helpful to define a few items, using a notation similar to that for regular expressions: